-Mississippi divorce records can be obtained online, free of cost and all that’s required is a know how of which agencies keep and share this data.
+Mississippi divorce records can be obtained online at no cost; all that’s required is the knowledge of the agencies that keep and share this data.

 The recorded files usually contain the names of divorced individuals, as well as when the separation was finalized.
 Depending on circumstances, it may also provide further information about asset division or instances of domestic violence.